Protect girls during long school holiday

 - Days spent at school also reduce the risk of girls being violated at home and in the community.

-Primary and secondary schools close this week for at least six weeks to give room for the candidates to sit their national examinations.
+Primary and secondary schools close this week for at least six weeks to allow KCPE and KCSE candidates to sit their national examinations.
 As witnessed in 2020, during lockdowns at the peak of the Covid-19 pandemic, extended school holidays pose a huge risk to vulnerable adolescent girls across the country.

 Schools have often provided safe spaces for adolescents through guidance from teachers, health clubs and the various empowerment programmes in schools.
 Days spent at school also reduce the risk of girls being violated (especially sexually) at home and in the community.